open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 	// +required
 	AddonName string `json:"addonName"`

-	// AgentManifests represents the kubernetes resources of the addon agent to be deployed on a managed cluster.
+	// AgentSpec describes what/how the kubernetes resources of the addon agent to be deployed on a managed cluster.
 	// +kubebuilder:validation:Required
 	// +required
-	AgentManifests []Manifest `json:"agentManifests"`
+	AgentSpec work.ManifestWorkSpec `json:"agentSpec"`

 	// Registration holds the registration configuration for the addon
 	// +optional
 	Registration []RegistrationSpec `json:"registration"`
-}

-// Manifest represents a resource to be deployed on the managed cluster. type Manifest struct {
-	// +kubebuilder:pruning:PreserveUnknownFields
-	runtime.RawExtension `json:",inline"`
 }

 // RegistrationType represents the type of the registration configuration,